staylward/AI-Snake-Game/README.md

   * Can you make the snake move up?
   * Can you make the snake move to the right?
 3. Why can the snake not move to the right?
+4. If your board dissapears don't forget to check all your curly braces-> { } !!!

 ## Challenge #2